kerimoyle/cellml-specification/src/reference/informative/informB9_reset3.rst

                     └─ order: 1

     This arrangement is valid, because none of the :code:`order` attributes on resets within the same equivalent variable set have duplicated values: reset A has order 2, reset B has order 1, and reset C has order -1.
+    Note also that order values may be negative, as shown here.

     .. container:: heading3